I did laundry today.

 I’m raising two young men in a world that seems to be raising middle-class kids who grow up a bit … spoiled, and possibly a bit … entitled.
 Wow; I said it.
 We don’t really use those words much, but do you agree?

-There are kids graduating from college in 2016 that have rarely had to work for the things they’ve been given.
+There are kids graduating from college in 2021 that have rarely had to work for the things they’ve been given.
 It would be very easy for our boys to end up on that path.
 They live in a comfortable home in a safe neighborhood.
 They go to good schools where they are given every advantage to learn far more than was offered in the school I attended as a child.
 They are very blessed.
 It would be very easy for them to feel entitled and to be oblivious to the work that has gone into providing this comfortable life for them.
 One of my favorite things about the Norwex life is that it provides me an opportunity to teach my boys that they aren’t entitled to really any of this.
 Everything they have has come through hard work and God’s blessings; it has come through my husband and I educating ourselves and working hard at careers we love while attempting to follow the path God lays out for us.
 It has come through their parents having a strong work ethic.
 I am determined to instill that work ethic in my sons.
 They see me working, and they see me enjoying work.
 With a Norwex business, my boys see me doing parties, training new consultants, running team meetings.
-They also see that I’m able to run a successful business leading more than 9,000 Norwex Independent Sales Consultants while still having a happy home, a good marriage, and raising well-balanced kids.
+They also see that I’m able to run a successful business while still having a happy home, a good marriage, and raising well-balanced kids, and instilling a good work ethic in my sons.
 I’m there for the hockey and basketball games, and I’m here to help with homework.
 At the same time, when it’s time to work … we all work until the work gets done.
 It’s a group effort.

 Thanks for letting me share something personal today.

 Please leave me a comment if any of this resonated with you; I would appreciate it.